 Do I need both brand guidelines and brand identity?

 Yes.
-Brand identity defines your visual presence and creates recognition, while brand guidelines ensure everyone—internal teams, contractors, and partners—applies that identity correctly as you scale.
+Brand identity defines your visual presence and creates recognition, while brand guidelines ensure everyone, including internal teams, contractors, and partners, applies that identity correctly as you scale.

 What comes first: brand identity or brand guidelines?

-Brand identity always comes first through strategic design work.
-Once your logo, colors, typography, and visual system are established, you create guidelines to document how to use those elements properly.
+Brand identity always comes first.
+Once your logo, colors, typography, and visual system are established through strategic design work, you create guidelines to document how to use those elements properly before the work is applied inconsistently.

 How much does it cost to create brand identity and guidelines?